 As a goalie for Street Soccer USA at the Homeless World Cup Raphaella learned many things, one of them being that for someone who’s never been a goalie in her life, had amazing goalie skills.
 She also learned to trust others and believe in herself.

 “Street Soccer showed me what it means to be a great fierce, independent individual,” says Raphaella.
-“Them giving me the opportunity to be at the HWC allowed me to trust again.
-There was an instance where during one of the celebrations at the tournament a man from a different team came up to me and put a lay around my neck, that kind gesture allowed kind gesture made me think ‘not every male is here on this planet to hurt me.’”
+“Them allowing me to be at the HWC allowed me to trust again.
+There was an instance where during one of the celebrations at the tournament a man from a different team came up to me and put a lay around my neck, that kind gesture made me think ‘not every male is here on this planet to hurt me.’”

 The tournament also brought Raphaella’s competitive spirit back, it encouraged her to fight for what she wanted in soccer and in life.